 Should you need to include commas in the actual data for a particular field, simply enclose the entire contents of the cell in double quotes.
 This will prevent our system from using any commas contained within the quotes as delimiters, which would separate your data into multiple fields.
 Below are examples of content you can add to a single cell and how our system handles it after an upload.

 Recognized as an empty field: , (in background for automatically comma-delimited files)

 Recognized as 1 single field: Brown Blue Orange

 Recognized as 3 distinct fields: Brown, Blue, Orange

 Recognized as 1 single field: “Brown, Blue, Orange”

 More information on list formatting is available here.

 When you upload a list our system will check each new recipient against your existing recipients, if any, by attempting to match the email address.
 If an exact match is found, we update all fields with the newest information provided.
 For any fields that have been left blank in the newest file you uploaded, the most recent non-blank entry will be kept.

-There are a couple possible reasons for this, most of which will appear on the page when you attempt to initiate a file upload.
+There are a couple reasons for this, most of which will appear on the page when you attempt to initiate a file upload.
 One possibility is that you have selected an unsupported file type.
-We currently require all contact lists to be in .csv format.
-This format is available when saving a file in Microsoft Excel, Open Office Spreadsheet, and numerous similar applications.
+All contact lists must be in .csv format.

 Another possibility is that the content of the file could be unacceptable.
 For security reasons, bulk contact addition will be temporarily disabled for your server if you attempt 5 bad file uploads.